-These handbooks describe the programme of the 3 year BSc degree in Physics and Business Studies.
+These course handbooks describe the programme of the 3 year BSc degree in Physics and Business Studies.
 They should be read in conjunction with the general information that is relevant to all programmes based in the Physics Department.
-Any query concerning your degree course should be directed to your personal tutor, the Director of Studies, Nicholas d'Ambrumenil, or the Director of Student Experience, Michael Pounds.
+Any query concerning your degree course should be directed to your personal tutor, or the Senior Tutor.

 The degree is designed for students who enjoy physics but wish also to widen their studies in the direction of business, with a view to possible employment in management areas of science-based industries.